 Specifications: Buoyancy: 170N or 275N, Colour: Black, pacific blue, tropic white, citrus yellow, black with HRS, pacific blue with HRS, tropic white with HRS and citrus yellow with HRS, Features:170N autoinflation, harness release system, crotch strap, sprayhood, lumeon bladder illumination, automatic strobe light, adjustable body height

-Reasons to Buy: Its form-fitting sculpted design and bright colour of casing make this a stylish lifejacket.
+What I love about it: Its form-fitting sculpted design and bright colour of casing make this a stylish lifejacket.
 It has excellent elevated lighting and reflective visibility, good snug fit holding the user high in the water and good sprayhood.
 The harness release system is another good feature.

 Verdict: This is an outstanding lifejacket with great performance across the score board.
-The standout features are the lighting, both elevated and lumeon, lighting the entire bladder.
-The essentials are labels and easy to find and this feels like a lifejacket that has really been designed with the user in mind.
+The standout features are the lighting, both elevated and lume-on, lighting the entire bladder.
+The essentials are labelled and easy to find and this feels like a lifejacket that has really been designed with the user in mind.
 Every query has been answered.
 If we were challenged to find a way to improve this, we’re really not sure how we would.

 Read the full Spinlock Deckvest 6D review

-Mustang Atlas 190 lifejacket
+Mustang Atlas 190 inflatable lifejacket

 Raises the bar in bladder design